 Missing 74-year-old woman found safe: SPVM

-A woman reported missing from Montreal’s Ahuntsic-Cartierville borough on Saturday has been found safe.
+A 74-year-old woman reported missing from Montreal’s Ahuntsic-Cartierville borough on Saturday has been found safe.

 Montreal police say she was found in the Saint-Laurent borough on Sunday afternoon.